Donor-advised fund

-What is a Donor-Advised Fund?
+What is a donor-advised fund?

-Donor-advised funds are the fastest-growing and most popular charitable giving option today.
+A donor-advised funds, also known as a DAF, is the fastest-growing and most popular charitable giving option today.
 With a donor-advised fund, money is deposited into an account that can grow in value, and funds that are deposited into a donor-advised fund are granted out to charities.
 Donors are able to make gifts directly to a sponsoring charity that maintains their donor-advised fund account, receive an immediate charitable deduction for their donations and then – in exchange for their irrevocable gift to the sponsoring charity – the donors receive advisory privileges to recommend grants to qualified charities and advise on how the gift is invested.

 In technical terms, each donor-advised fund is a segregated fund maintained by a qualified public charity which is created when a donor makes a gift of cash or assets.
 This gift allows the donor to receive an immediate income tax deduction, avoid the capital gains tax on appreciated assets and have the ability to make grant recommendations to charities at any time for the life of the donor.
 Future generations can be appointed to make the recommendations for the rest of their lives.